asamborski/cs558_s17_blog/_posts/2017-03-30-Stagefright.md

 ---
 layout: post
 title: Stagefright
-author: Sarah Larbi, Victoria Thompson, Konstantino Sparakis, and Megan Horan
+author: Sarah Larbi, Victoria Thomson, Konstantino Sparakis, and Megan Horan
 ---

 # StageFright Attack
-By Sarah Larbi, Victoria Thompson, Konstantino Sparakis, and Megan Horan This la
+By Sarah Larbi, Victoria Thomson, Konstantino Sparakis, and Megan Horan This la
 ## Abstract
 Stagefright was a hack initially discovered and reported to Google by a security researcher, Joshua Drake, in April 2015.
 News of the attack surfaced in the mainstream media later that summer, describing it as “the worst android hack ever,” [3] affecting nearly 950 million devices.
 Headlines ominously depicted the attack, implying that no Android was safe.
 Stagefright was a vulnerability found within the Android media server library.
 It existed in several versions of Android’s operating system and allowed an attacker to execute remote code on a user’s device, potentially without detection.
 In our report, we detail what the Stagefright vulnerability was, as well as demonstrate how Joshua Drake was able to exploit it.